stevepiercy/AuthorizeNet_AIM/README.rst

-If you like this tag or documentation, or think I need to spend less time at the computer and take my wife out on a date night, then consider sending either a recurring donation via `GitTip
+If you like this tag or documentation, or think I need to spend less time at the computer and take my wife out on a date night, then consider sending either a recurring donation via `Gratipay
-<https://www.gittip.com/stevepiercy/>`_ for as small as 25¢ per week, or a
+<https://gratipay.com/knopproject/>`_ for as small as 25¢ per week, or a
 one-time donation via `PayPal
 <https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=web%40stevepiercy%2ecom&lc=US&item_name=Steve%20Piercy%20%2d%20Website%20Builder&item_number=spwb&currency_code=USD&bn=PP%2dDonationsBF%3adonate_now%2epng%3aNonHosted>`_.